 Key social media metrics: # of Fans/Followers Gained vs. Lost, # of Active Followers, Audience Growth Rate

 The easiest way to find out what people are saying about your brand is to search your company name on Google and Twitter.
 Are there positive comments and reviews, or negative sentiments that need to be addressed?
 Either way, you gain an understanding of how your brand is perceived.
 Applying text analytics also provides a rich source of data to understand trends in customer sentiment and consumer behaviors to maximize marketing relevance.

 Key social media metrics: sentiment analysis, text analytics

 - Brand Influencers

 Do you identify and engage with your brand influencers – the people who blog about your products, recommend your services to their friends, and engage with your company because they feel passionately about it?
 Identifying and engaging with your most loyal fans can yield 16 times higher engagement rates than paid media (SocialChorus).
 Find those valuable people with tools like Klout, Traackr, and Little Bird.

-Key metrics: # brand influencers, how frequently influencers interact with you
+Key social media metrics: # brand influencers, how frequently influencers interact with you

 For many companies, their social media focus is on generating content.
-These metrics should help you to assess your efforts, and make them even more successful.
+These key social media metrics should help you to assess your efforts, and make them even more successful.